-All insecticides, fungicides and nematicides are poisonous in varying degrees.
+All insecticides, fungicides and nematocides are poisonous in varying degrees.
 Some are very dangerous to use.
 Handle these materials cautiously so that they will not poison livestock, children, or the user.
-Read the label on the package carefully for instructions on how to use all insecticides, fungicides, and nematicides.
+Read the label on the package carefully for instructions on how to use all insecticides, fungicides, and nematocides.
 State and federal literature also contains valuable information on the proper use of these chemicals.

 NOTE: Do not allow insecticides or miticides to drift onto pastures, hay fields, food crops, lakes, streams, or ponds UNLESS THERE IS NO DANGER INVOLVED.
 When used on animal or human food crops, certain restrictions are placed on the chemicals listed in this bulletin.
-When applied to water, many of the materials listed in this bulletin can kill fish.
+When applied to water, many of the materials listed herein can kill fish.

 To determine the dangers of drift, read the label on the package.
 Follow the same restrictions for insecticide and miticide drift as for direct application of the same materials to food crops.
-For dangers of fish poisoning from insecticides applied to water, get information from your county conservationist.
+For dangers of fish poisoning from insecticides applied to water and for their effect generally upon wild life, get information from your county conservationist.